fxsih/NOVA/nova_context.md

    - On-demand audio extraction only when needed for playback
    - Efficient background prefetching using thread pool (max 3 workers)
    - Streaming endpoint with proper range support for seeking
+   - Optimized download endpoint with parallel chunk downloading for faster speeds
+   - Improved caching and compression for better download performance
    - Recommendations endpoint with personalization support
    - Trending music endpoint for popular tracks
    - Efficient video extraction with yt-dlp